Cardinal-Cryptography/aleph-node/fork-off/README.md

 Command-line tool for creating snapshots of a running aleph-bft chains.
 Given a (raw) chainspec of the target chain and a url to a node of the said chain to query it will create a raw chainspec, with the genesis block equal to the current state of the target chain.

-You can than spawn a forked-off chain using this chainspec as a starting point.
+You can then spawn a forked-off chain using this chainspec as a starting point.

 ## Using instructions